jonathan-vella/azure-arc-enabled-sql-server/arc-sql-faq/README.md

 No, intermittent internet connectivity doesn't stop the pay-as-you-go billing.
 The usage is reported and accounted for by the billing logic when the connectivity is restored.

+**Built-in resilience**: The system tolerates intermittent connectivity disruptions for up to 30 consecutive days without affecting billing accuracy.
+As long as connectivity is not interrupted for more than 30 days, your billing remains correct—even if there are short, intermittent disconnections.
+If the machine stays disconnected for more than 30 days, the pay-as-you-go subscription expires.

 ### Do I get charged if my virtual machine is stopped?

 No. When the VM is stopped, the usage data isn't collected.
 Therefore, you won't be charged for the time the VM was stopped.